ory/docs/docs/kratos/concepts/identities.md

               - user:email
 ```

-The following schema would take `email` and `name` and project them into your
+The following schema would take `email_primary` and `username` and project them into your
 identity model to `traits.email` and `traits.name`:

 ```json